jgiors/testbed.game/docs/GDD/Regionrs.md

 The user will find zoom-in abilities early on, and after getting, say 3 or 4 levels of zoom, the player will be able to find a "-1" zoom ability, which grants the ability to zoom out from the home region (hopefully this is an "aha moment").

-Eventually, the player will eventually be able to zoom out all the way to the root region.
+Eventually, the player will be able to zoom out all the way to the root region.

 Additional mechanics
 --------------------